Platform Installation with Ansible

 ⚠️

-By default, Ansible tries to manage all of the machines referenced in a play in parallel and starts all Artifactory nodes in parallel, which is not supported and causes the installation to fail.
-To avoid such a scenario, add the following serial mode logic in your playbook when you install or upgrade Artifactory in HA mode.
+By default, Ansible manages all machines in parallel.
+Starting all Artifactory nodes simultaneously is not supported and causes the installation to fail.
+Add serial mode to your playbook when installing or upgrading in HA mode:

 - hosts: artifactory_servers